Batman (serial): Plot

-The Batman/Bruce Wayne (Lewis Wilson), and his ward, Robin/Dick Grayson (Douglas Croft), secret government agents following the Japanese attack on Pearl Harbor, become aware of a Japanese sabotage ring operating in Gotham City.
-Bruce's girlfriend Linda Page (Shirley Patterson) asks for his help in finding her uncle, Martin Warren (Gus Glassmire), who was abducted by the ring after he was released from prison.
+The Batman / Bruce Wayne and his ward, Robin / Dick Grayson, secret government agents following the Japanese attack on Pearl Harbor, become aware of a Japanese sabotage ring operating in Gotham City.
+Bruce's girlfriend, Linda Page, asks for his help in finding her uncle, Martin Warren, who was abducted by the ring after he was released from prison.

-Dr. Tito Daka (J. Carrol Naish), the Japanese leader of the ring, plans to steal the city's radium supply to power his invention, a hand-held ray gun that can dissolve anything hit by its powerful beam.
-He forces from Warren the location of the vault where the radium is stored.
+Dr. Tito Daka, the Japanese leader of the ring, plans to steal the city's radium supply to power his invention, a hand-held raygun that can dissolve anything hit by its powerful beam.
+He forces Warren to reveal the location of the vault where the radium is stored.
 Daka sends his American henchmen, along with a zombie that he controls by microphone via an electronic brain implant, to steal the precious metal.
-Batman discovers the plot and eventually routs the gang after a terrific battle.
+Batman discovers the plot and eventually routs the gang after a battle.

 In his secret Bat's Cave, the Batman interrogates one of Daka's henchmen, who reveals the radium was to have been taken to The House of the Open Door, located in the mostly deserted "Little Tokyo" section of Gotham City.
 Batman and Robin infiltrate the gang's lair (also Dr. Daka's laboratory), hidden inside a still-open business, a Fun House ride.
 There, they find Linda bound, gagged, and unconscious.
-After she is rescued by the Dynamic Duo, Daka transforms her uncle Warren into a zombie, and plots the derailment of a heavily laden supply train.
-Once again, Dr. Daka's sabotage efforts are stopped by the Batman and Robin.
+After she is rescued by the Dynamic Duo, Daka transforms her uncle Warren into a zombie and plots the derailment of a heavily laden supply train.
+Once again, Dr. Daka's sabotage efforts are stopped by Batman and Robin.

 Traps and counter-traps follow in the succeeding chapters, as the Dynamic Duo continue to thwart the plans of the Japanese agent and his henchmen.
-The Batman and Robin finally prevail, overseeing the capture of Daka's men and finally the death of the Japanese agent, as he tries to escape.
+Batman and Robin finally prevail, overseeing the capture of Daka's men and finally the death of the Japanese agent as he tries to escape.